mkao006/policy_recommendation_engine/README.md

 ## About this project

 This is the repository for the policy recommendation engine.
-The aim is to assist countries lacking statistical and policy capacity to identify and analyse policies available that may help.
+The aim is to assist countries lacking statistical and analytical capacity to identify policies and areas which are in most need.

 ## Why do we need this engine

-There are 210 countries and territories in the world, of which at least a third of countries has an undernourishment greater than the accepted threshold of 5\%.
+There are 210 countries and territories in the world, of which at least a third of countries has an undernourishment greater than the accepted threshold of 5%.

 Hunger as we know it, is a complex issue.
-Ranging from the availability of produciton and acceesibility by both physical and monetary means, to the utilization of resources and vulnerability.
+Ranging from the availability of production and acceesibility by both physical and monetary means, to the utilization of resources and vulnerability.
 Yet, this is not the only problem countries face and thus agencies working towards eradicating hunger often face contraints